 To do this, you need to:

 Not knowing how much you understand about your cancer diagnosis and its treatment may make it difficult for your oncologist to know where to start the discussion with you unless you (or your caregiver) begin the conversation.
 Bringing any information you find online and having a list of questions that are specific to your case can help your oncologist know where to start.
-Communicate your goals, fears, and concerns; do not be afraid to tell your doctor what you want out of your treatment or to ask for any information you want to know about your care.
+Communicate your goals, fears, and concerns; don’t be afraid to tell your doctor what you want out of your treatment or to ask for any information you want to know about your care.
 Most often you will find that they are more than willing to accept you into a decision making partnership.

 Any trademarks are the property of respective companies.